 One of the biggest financial problems couples face is when they have very different financial goals.
 This can take many different forms, ranging from simple disagreement over priorities to paths that are destructive to the marriage itself.

-Ask GFC reader Dawn M. is facing one of these situations, and weighed in with this question:
+Ask GFC reader Dawn M., who is facing one of these situations, and weighed in with this question:

 I Don’t Want to Play Marriage Counselor But…